 Opening up a container of chlorine and working with it to sanitize your pool can be unpleasant.
 It has a strong odor and can burn you when you get it on your skin.
-It is somewhat dangerous to mess with large amounts of chlorine, and when you’re working with it, you want to protect your eyes, skin, and clothes from exposure.
+It is somewhat dangerous to mess with large amounts of chlorine, and when working with it, you want to protect your eyes, skin, and clothes from exposure.

 Types of Pool Mineral Systems

 Pool mineral systems come in a few different configurations.
 Some are very simple, and others are a bit more complicated.
 Let’s look at the three most common setups.

 A drop-in mineral system drops right into your skimmer or pump basket.
 Your pump’s suction will draw the pool’s water through the drop-in basket, exposing the water to the mineral cartridge stored inside the basket.
 Periodically, you will have to replenish the minerals.
 Most drop-in models are pretty easy to refill using a replacement cartridge from the manufacturer.
 Pool RX is a good option here.

 A floating system works just as you might suspect.
 Like the ubiquitous blue and white chlorine dispensers we know and love, a buoyant floater contains a cartridge with your sanitizing minerals.
 Most floating mineral systems also have a separate compartment for a chlorine tablet to supplement the minerals.